TravelSizedLions/kleptool-package-manager/README.md

 - Greater precision in resolving exactly which version of which dependencies are needed for each project, down to individual commits if necessary.
 - The capacity to work with and standardize non-standard project layouts in your dependencies

+## Goals

+### What Would a "Git for Package Management" Look Like?

+- ***Language-agnostic:*** Works for any language, any project structure.

+- ***Versioning Ambivalent:*** Leverages semantic versioning schemas where they exist, but doesn't require them to incorporate or resolve dependencies.

+- ***Efficient and Safe:*** Minimizes risks from transitive dependencies, and does so *fast*

+- ***Decentralized:*** No single point of failure or central registry required.

+- ***Reproducible:*** Guarantees you get the same dependencies for the same specified requirements, every time, everywhere.

+- ***Composable:*** Lets you mix and match dependencies from any source (git, registries, local, etc.).

+- ***Minimal Friction:*** Easy to adopt, no need to rewrite your project or learn a new DSL.

 ## Background

+### A Review of Existing General Purpose Development Ecosystems
+- Gradle: Geared heavily towards android app development
+- Maven: Geared towards java development
+- Pants:
+  - Simple
+  - Tailored towards monorepos
+  - Language-specific needs implemented using the same API as their plugins
+  - Smaller Community
+  - Simplicity breaks down when learning advanced features
+  - Aims most specifically towards python, though there is definitely support for other languages
+  - Difficulty scaling on enterprise-sized monorepos
+- Bazel
+  - Highly scalable, geared specifically towards massive polyglot monorepos
+  - High learning curve
+  - First-class support for the most common languages
+  - Implements sandboxing of its resolver to guarantee build reproducibility
+  - Large ecosystem
+  - Lacking in Python support
+  - Opinionated
+  - Too complex for small projects
+  - Google-centric defaults
+- Buck: Deprecated
+- Nix: platform-specific, not a built as a project management system by default (though it can be used to set up reproducible project environments)

 ### Related Research